OvidijusParsiunas/condition-inverter/README.md

 ## Theory
 This tool takes an input condition, analyzes it and produces a new condition that yields an absolute opposite result.
-This is illustrated by the following table:
+This is illustrated by the following example:

 | Properties | Original condition | Result | Inverted condition | Result |
 | :---  | :---  | :---- | :---- | :---- |